 The divine Fleming Rutledge, one of the finest preachers of our generation, has posted a masterful indictment of P. C. readings of the Classics.
 It is apparently P.C. to express that one feels compassion for the likes of Emily Brontë and Jane Austen on account of “lamentable restrictions in 19th century women’s lives,” but the divine Fleming cannot agree: “[S]hould Emily Brontë on her dismal moor be the object of our compassion, or our dumbstruck awe?”
-In the end, by feeling sorry for these giants, we only perpetuate quite sexist approaches to their lives and works.
+In the end, she suggests, by feeling sorry for these giants we only perpetuate deep down sexist approaches to their lives and works.

 The amazing John Hobbins has posted quite the thought-provoking post on the question of just how well did St Jerome know Hebrew.
 Since I have conclusively proved earlier in this blog that St Jerome rocks, no further arguments to this effect are necessary; but let me tell you, reading John’s excellent piece can’t hurt!

 Jim West (tagged by Chris Brady) has decided to respond to yet another vile and foul meme, this time elucidating for us all why exactly it is he blogs.
 I find answers a & 2 to be quite clear and satisfactory, but answer 3 seems, well, a bit vague.
 “I want to,” says he.
 Well yes, Jim, but why do you want to?
 Here we are inexplicably met with silence.
 Thankfully, and in spite of Jim’s seeming reluctance to flesh out his rather laconic response, I have been able to find a most enlightening illustration that fully explains the real reason behind Jim’s drive to blog: